thatonceagainkid/supersmiley/knowledge_and_evidence.md

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-  > Abstraction is the object-oriented principle that is represented by the class Blinkable
+  > Abstraction is the object-oriented principle that is represented by the class Blinkable.
+That is because Blinkable defines the idea of an object that can blink without specifying how the blink works, with the details of its implementation hidden.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > Your answer here
+  > By writing a blink() method for the Sad subclass.
+Even without implementing the interface, any class can define a method with the same name and behaviour as another class.
+As long as the blink() method exists, it can still perform blinking functionality.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > Your answer here
+  > This capability is known as duck typing.
+In dynamically typed languages like Python, an object does not need to formally implement an interface like Blinkable to use a method such as blink() whereas in contrast, statically typed languages like C# require classes to explicitly implement an interface or inherit from a base class to be considered valid for a certain behaviour.

   ***